BogdanovaIV/UniFlow/TESTING.md

       This warning is triggered because the `aria-label` duplicates the information provided by `data-bs-original-title`.
 However, the use of aria-label here is intentional to ensure accessibility for users relying on assistive technologies, as some screen readers may not fully interpret Bootstrap tooltips.
   ![validator - the 'Dashboard' page for tutors - button 'Schedule'](documentation/tutor-dashboard/html/dashboard-schedule-template.png)

-- the 'Add shedule template' page
+- the 'Add Shedule Template' page
   **Warnings**
   1. Possible misuse of `aria-label`
      `Location: Line 94`